I love Pilates and I love you!

 Now, I can help you realize your own transformation.

 From making better health choices, taking my first Pilates class, and finally teacher training, I became a Pilates instructor!

 I'd love to help you achieve your own transformation through Pilates.

 Working With Me

-I have an older client who is very motivated to remain active and is very dedicated to Pilates.
-I have helped her develop a regular practice that is safe as well as challenging.
-Her strength and ability has gradually increased to the point where she has felt confident to do group classes on Pilates equipment.
+I have a 73 year old private student who is very motivated to remain active and is dedicated to Pilates.
+I’ve helped her develop a regular, safe, and challenging practice.
+Her strength and ability have increased to the point where she feels confident taking group classes.

-Her husband also began seeing me.
+Her 83-year-old husband also began seeing me.
 He confided that his goal was to be able to get down on the floor and play with his grandchildren.
-After working with him for a while he was able to do just that.
-I was touched when he shared some pictures his wife had taken of him with his grandchildren down on the floor playing with them.
+After working with him for about six months he was able to do just that.
+I was touched when he shared some pictures of him down on the floor, playing with his grandchildren.

-I have an older client who is very competitive.
-He did rock climbing in his younger days and was still out to prove himself.
-He became frustrated whenever he could not do an exercise he thought he should be able to do.
-Because we are close in age I was able to relate and form a good relationship as well as empathize with his “getting older”.
-He still has a way to go but by focusing on what he can do and celebrating his accomplishments he’s coming to peace with what we refer to as “the new normal”.
+I have a 73-year-old private student who is very competitive.
+He was a rock climber in his younger days and was still out to prove himself.
+He became frustrated when he couldn’t do an exercise he thought he should be able to do.
+Because we’re close in age I was able to relate and form a good relationship and empathize with his “getting older”.
+He still has a ways to go, but by focusing on what he can do and celebrating his accomplishments he’s coming to peace with what we refer to as “the new normal”.

-I have a client who loves Pilates.
-Unfortunately they only do it when they have a session with me about twice a week.
-They have become frustrated that they are not progressing as fast as they would like.
-Acknowledging their goals and empathizing with their frustration I’ve been encouraging them to develop a self practice so that they can do Pilates outside of the studio and increase their frequency to three times per week.
-In addition to progressing their skills we have also been working on creating “at home” routines that they can do on their own.
+I have a 64-year-old private student who loves Pilates.
+Unfortunately, she only does it when we have a session, about twice a week.
+She became frustrated when she felt she was not progressing as fast as she wanted to.
+Acknowledging her goals and empathizing with her frustration I’ve been encouraging her to develop a self practice so that she can do Pilates outside of the studio and increase her frequency to three times per week.
+In addition to progressing her skills we've been working on creating “at home” routines that she can do on her own.